hackclub/ai-safety-dance/intro.md

 **After 2000: AI could do "intuition", but had very poor logic.**

-This is why generative AIs (*as of current writing, May 2024*) can dream up whole landscapes in any artist's style... [:yet gets confused drawing more than 3 objects](#FourObjects). *(👈 click this text! it also expands!)*
+This is why generative AIs (*as of current writing, May 2024*) can dream up whole landscapes in any artist's style... [:yet can't consistently draw more than 4 objects](#FourObjects). *(👈 click this text! it also expands!)*

 (Safety concern: Without logic, we can't verify what's happening in an AI's "intuition".
 That intuition could be biased, subtly-but-dangerously wrong, or fail bizarrely in new scenarios.)